 My dissertation focused on the terrestrial habitat impacts of natural gas development in the Central Appalachian region.
 I worked with The Nature Conservancy, Pennsylvania state agencies, and natural gas companies to create development strategies that reduce negative impacts from gas surface infrastructure without destroying developer profits.
 This enabled me to answer exciting questions such as "What are the trade-offs between doing better for the environment and spending more on development?" and "How much less impacting would gas surface infrastructure be if gas companies were environment-oriented from the start?"
 Watch my PhD Exit Seminar

 Many of the most pressing needs in conservation are spatial in nature.
 As such, much of my research interests and expertise center around spatial modeling, optimization, and GIS.
 For instance, a major component of my work on the impacts of natural gas is a tool that optimally sites gas infrastructure to minimize indicators of habitat impacts.
-This work takes the form of a multi-tier constrained optimization, which is both difficult to formulate and to solve.
-When solved, this optimization will become part of a tool that gas developers will use in their planning stages to go above and beyond regulatory compliance on many of the environmental factors that conservation practitioners prioritize.
+Likewise, my postdoc will advance an existing DST and think about how the directional, dendritic nature of hydrological networks affects decisions about conservation planning for aquatic connectivity.